wso2/ETAC/README.md

 # Emerging Technology Analysis Canvas

-A one-page Visual Canvas for Emerging Technology Evaluation, in the style of “the Business model Canvas

 This repository includes the meterials realated “Emerging Technology Analysis Canvas” (ETAC), a framework to assess an individual emerging technology.